philippebureau/CVP_User-defined_actions_public/AbootCheck/ReadMe.md

 You can use comment (#) in the script to prevent file creation if it is not needed

 NOTE : if CVP is in cluster, the file will be created where scriptaction is running.
-You can find wich node is running the service with command "cvpi status scriptaction
+You can find wich node is running the service with command "cvpi status scriptaction"